icann/rst-test-specs/inc/preamble.md

 (see [Section 2.8 of RFC 5730](https://www.rfc-editor.org/rfc/rfc5730.html#section-2.8)).

 The special ID `ICANNRST` (`#x0049 #x0043 #x0041
-#x004e #x004e #x0052 #x0053 #x0054`) has been registered by ICANN for use in EPP
+#x004e #x004e #x0052 #x0053 #x0054`) has been registered by ICANN and **MAY** be
+used by EPP and RDAP servers during RSP evaluation tests if the test subject does not have an existing repository ID that is appropriate for this purpose.
-servers during RSP evaluation tests.
-However, for pre- and post-delegation tests this repository ID **MUST NOT** be used.
+However, for pre- and post-delegation tests of production registry systems, this repository ID **MUST NOT** be used.

 # 2.9.
 EPP extensions